What are common relationship problems? How do they show up?

-First Common Relationship Problems: An inability to manage conflict effectively
+First common marital problem: an inability to manage conflict effectively

-- Allowing conflict to escalate (no ability to slow it down)
+- Allowing conflict to escalate (no ability to regulate and slow it down)

-Second Common Relationship Problems: Starving the marriage emotionally
+Second problem: starving the marriage emotionally and sexually

 - Maintaining an exclusive focus on work, children, religious life, hobbies, etc.